 Focus on your conversation, knowing you can review the details later.

-See notes about callers from your CRM or contacts instantly, before you answer.
+See notes about callers instantly when the phone rings, even before you answer.

 Type or tap the "Push-to-Talk-and-Transcribe" button to take quick notes.